 States Challenge 2020 Census Citizenship Question (Audio)

-Leon Fresco, a partner at Holland and Knight, discusses a multi-state lawsuit challenging the trump administration’s plans to include a question about citizenship on the 2020 census.
+(Bloomberg) -- Leon Fresco, a partner at Holland and Knight, discusses a multi-state lawsuit challenging the trump administration’s plans to include a question about citizenship on the 2020 census.
 The debate comes amid a new immigration controversy as President Trump continues to bring attention to a "caravan" of refugees currently making their way to the U.S. border.
-He speaks with Bloomberg’s June Grasso on Bloomberg Radio’s "Politics, Policy, Power and Law."
+Plus, William Banks, a professor at Syracuse University Law School, discusses reports that Robert Mueller told attorneys for President Trump that the president is not being considered as a criminal target.
+The news comes as President Trump’s legal team thins, revealing potential gaps in Trumps defense team.
+They speak with Bloomberg’s June Grasso.